 Sydney Sinestra, legal director of the National Center for Left-Handers Rights, said civil rights and LH groups are working closely together in a concerted effort to block the bill.

 “Being a Leftie, I know how tough it is with almost everything being made for Righties and the discrimination we face.
 We drive on the right side of the road yet we steer from the left side of the car.
-Makes you think that one day, Lefties and Righties might be able to coexist.”
+It makes you think that one day maybe Lefties and Righties might be able to coexist.”